Computational-Mechanics-Material-Models/knowledge-base/chrono-mechanics/wsl.md

     * :warning: DO NOT PUSH TO THIS BRANCH :warning:
 * the `base_dev` branch includes our internal developments that are:
     * common to LDPM and CBL
-    * not yet merged into ProjectChrono/chrono
+    * not present into ProjectChrono/chrono
 * the `cbl_dev` branch includes the code for CBL
 * the `ldpm_dev` branch includes the code for LDPM